-Recycled water revenues are where expected for this time of year, due to solid October sales.
-Connections continue to be made in the MST and LCWD areas.
-Investment interest revenue beat expectations for the second quarter, with current returns matching the budgeted projections.
+Recycled water revenues are slightly lower than budgeted for the year, but are tracking according to trend and are exceeding the three-year average.
+Connections continue to be made in the MST and LCWD areas, most notably Tulocay Cemetery.
+Investment interest revenue beat expectations for the year and were especially strong in the fourth quarter, with current returns exceeding the budgeted projections.